- Check out my Old School, New Body Reviews.

-There have been numerous studies about body proportion and how it affects perceived attractiveness for both men and women.
+I found that there have been numerous studies about body proportion and how it affects perceived attractiveness for both men and women.
 For men the studies indicate that the breast, waist and hip ratios have the most impact on attractiveness across cultures.
 Scientists believe this is because that ratio is a sign of fertility.

 What were the my final findings?

 The studies found that there is a ratio that almost all woman found attractive in guys.
 This ratio is usually called the golden ratio and has been noted for centuries.
 This ratio is 1.6 and would be measured in how wide your shoulders are, compared to how wide your waist is.